itsAimen/Python-Learning/README.md

 # Python-Learning
-In this repository I will post all my python learning progress
+In this repository I will be posting my python learning progress